hrshe/pulsar-analysis-package/README.md

   polarization     polarization for which average pulse profile is to be obtained ('XX' or 'YY')
 ```

-Note: Average spectrum file created in [spec.get_averagepulse](#5-folded-dynamic-spectrum) is the input file for this step.
+Note: Average dynamic spectrum file created in [spec.get_averagepulse](#5-folded-dynamic-spectrum) is the input file for this step.
 Hence, make sure that the average spectrum file is generated first.

 ## 7. Pulse Mask